Codebiosys/veripy/README.md

 ## Installation

-Installing Veri-Py is really simple but has a few more steps than most Python projects.
+Installing VeriPy is really simple but has a few more steps than most Python projects.

 1. Clone this repo.
 2. If you're using a Virtual Environment (which you should) then create it with a Python version of 3.6 or higher.